 $10,935 – $1,212.52 / $1,212.52 = 8.018

-That’s a return on investment of 801.8%, which means that for every dollar the fitness center spends on email marketing, they earn it back plus an additional $8.02.
-Any business would be thrilled to be getting back 8x what they spent on any marketing channel, which is why email marketing is still one of the most powerful marketing methods available to you.
+That’s a return on investment of 801.8 percent, which means that for every dollar the fitness center spends on email marketing, they earn it back plus an additional $8.02.
+Any business would be thrilled to be getting back eight times what they spent on any marketing channel, which is why email marketing is still one of the most powerful marketing methods available to you.

 Now that you’ve seen how our example fitness club calculated its email marketing ROI, you should be able to do the same for your business.